 Step 5: Confirm the status of the MySQL Server

-Confirm the status of the MySQL service, either it is running or not:
+Confirm the status of the MySQL service, whether it is running or not:

 Step 6: Sign In to the MySQL shell

 Now, you need to log in as a root user to the MySQL server and for signing in to the MySQL shell, type the command: